 Some evolutionary psychologists have suggested that arachnophobia may have developed because of the need to survive from spiders that are venomous.
 Another theory attributes the fear to a traumatizing event in one’s childhood that involved a spider.
 Whereas for some individuals the start of the phobia was a memorable ordeal, many others do not remember what led to the phobia.

-Arachnophobia can be a thing of the past – no one need fear spiders again.
-There are treatment programs that really do work and there’s one we particularly recommend:
+Arachnophobia can be a thing of the past – no one need fear spiders again as there are treatment programs that really do work.

 Any one with arachnophobia will go out of their way in a bid to ensure they don’t come into any sort of contact with a spider.
 In the enevitable event that they spot a spider in their own home they’ll either want to run or freeze.
 Either way they’re going to need third party help to kill or trap and remove the spider.

 Left to develop and avoidance kicks in.
 Camping trips, hiking or countryside activities become a thing of the past.
 No more trips to the zoo, no more outdoor sports.
 Sheds, garages and old buildings become no go areas.
 When it gets to this stage the simple fear of spiders becomes life changing and restrictive.

 Though people who suffer from arachnophobia know that most spiders are not harmful, they experience anxiety or panic attacks at the mere sight of any spider.
 In more exteme cases it only takes the sighting of a spider web to trigger this reaction.
 Some Arachnopobes even experience anxiety if they see a mere pictures of a spiders.
 They do not experience anxiety in places where there are no spiders.